snekbeater/scrambpy/README.md

 Be aware that the password system and the used Random Number Generator are nowhere near security and not tested for that application.
 Consider the password system to be like a cheap padlock.

+Scramb.py scrambles 8x8 Pixel blocks of a JPEG image.
+Thus, everything within these 8x8 Blocks stays "in clear text".
+If e.g. the image features a logo / text small as 8 pixels chances are that blocks contain this text in the scrambled version of the image.

 ## Text
 You can add a short text to be shown while descramble This text is *not* password protected